Military animal

 Monuments for military animals in Ottawa, Ontario.

 Military animals are trained animals that are used in warfare and other combat related activities.
 As working animals, different military animals serve different functions.
 Horses, elephants, camels, and other animals have been used for both transportation and mounted attack.
 Pigeons were used for communication and photographic espionage.
 Many other animals have been reportedly used in various specialized military functions, including rats and pigs.
 Dogs have long been employed in a wide variety of military purposes, more recently focusing on guarding and bomb detection, and along with dolphins and sea lions are in active use today.

 A U.S. Navy dog handler at the War Dog Memorial in the National War Dog Cemetery at Naval Base Guam.
 The cemetery honors the dogs—mostly Doberman Pinschers—that were killed in service with the United States Marine Corps during the Second Battle of Guam in 1944.

 Use

 For transportation and hauling

 Circus elephants clear bomb damage, Hamburg, Germany, November 1945.

-Photo released on November 12, 2001, claiming to show "the first American cavalry charge of the 21st century" in league with Northern Alliance forces in the Battle of Mazar-i-Sharif.
+Photo released on 12 November 2001, claiming to show "the first US cavalry charge of the 21st century" in league with Northern Alliance forces in the Battle of Mazar-i-Sharif.